Pippa Garner

 Pippa Garner (May 22, 1942 – December 30, 2024) was an American artist, illustrator, industrial designer, and writer known for making parody forms of consumer products and custom bicycles and automobiles.
-Garner authored The Better Living Catalog (1982) and Utopia—or Bust!
+She authored The Better Living Catalog (1982) and Utopia—or Bust!
 Products for the Perfect World (1984) and worked as an illustrator for the Los Angeles magazine and Car & Driver for many years.
 Garner exhibited internationally at STARS gallery in Los Angeles, Jeffrey Stark gallery in New York, the Kunsthalle Zürich in Switzerland, and the Kunstverein Munich in Munich, amongst other institutions.

-Work
+Early life

 Born on May 22, 1942, Garner began her career in the 1970s as a performance artist in Los Angeles.

-She had been a U.S. Army Combat Artist in the Vietnam War, and was drafted while working at an assembly line at a car plant.
+She had been a U.S. Army combat artist in the Vietnam War, and was drafted while working at an assembly line at a car plant.
 Garner was assigned to the 25th Infantry, the only division with a Combat Art Team (CAT).
 CAT tasked soldier and civilian artists with documenting the Vietnam War in the forms of sketches, illustrations, and paintings to be collected by the U.S. Army for (in their words) "the annals of military history".
 This is where Garner learned to draw, and, after a trip to Japan during which she purchased a camera, take photographs.
+During this tour, she was exposed to the toxic chemical Agent Orange, causing her to develop leukemia later in life.

 Garner went to the Automotive Design department at ArtCenter College of Design in Los Angeles after she was discharged, but was expelled after her first year.
-For a year-end project, she submitted, Un(tit)led (Man with Kar-Mann), circa 1969–72, it was a sculpture of a classic 1960s-style silver and white sedan accentuated by a male body from the waist down in the car's back.
+For a year-end project (circa 1969–72), she submitted, Un(tit)led (Man with Kar-Mann); a sculpture of a classic 1960s-style silver and white sedan with, in the absence of a bumper, a naked bottom half with carefully rendered penis and testicles.
 One human leg is lifted like a dog urinating.
 The work was last seen in the 1970s, and only photographs of the work exist.